learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 Recall that we create primitive streams `IntStream`, `DoubleStream`, and `LongStream` when the elements are primitive values (int, double, long).

-Stream matching operations require a primitive predicate `IntPredicate`, `DoublePredicate`, and `LongPredicate` when the stream elements are primitive values.
+A primitive predicate `IntPredicate`, `DoublePredicate`, and `LongPredicate` is required to match primitive stream elements.

 ```java
 import java.util.Arrays;